Naveen-Khan/Ai-Based-Clinical-Data-Exprorar-Analysis/README.md

 Traditional database querying requires technical SQL knowledge and does not always provide an easy way to understand the quality and provenance of the retrieved data.
+## 2. Proposed Solution

+**AI-Powered Clinical Data Explorer** is a conversational research tool designed for clinical-data exploration.

+The system allows researchers to ask questions using natural language instead of writing SQL manually.

+The system then:

+1. Interprets the user's research question.
+2. Identifies the cohort requirements.
+3. Generates human-readable inclusion and exclusion criteria.
+4. Converts the requirements into SQL.
+5. Validates and executes the SQL query.
+6. Retrieves the relevant clinical records.
+7. Performs context-relevant data-quality analysis.
+8. Identifies quality flags.
+9. Shows the source tables used for the analysis.
+10. Provides an explainable AI-generated summary.

+The system is designed to make the analysis **transparent, traceable, and research-oriented**.

+---

 ## 1. Project Overview